How to Get to Providencia from San Andres: Colombia

 Travel by air

-After going around in circles, there are a number of different options when booking a flight to Providencia.
+After going around in circles, there are different options when booking a flight to Providencia.
 I'll take you through each of them.

 The flight from San Andres to Providencia is 20 minutes each way, so booking this flight will probably be one of the most expensive flights you've booked given the distance.